Our 2018 JBF Scholarship application period is now closed. Sign up to receive news and updates about 2019 JBF scholarships via email.

 The James Beard Foundation Scholarship Program is administered with the assistance of Scholarship America of St. Peter, Minnesota, a well-respected nonprofit organization dedicated to making post-secondary education available to all.
 Since its founding over 50 years ago, Scholarship America has distributed $3.7 billion in financial aid to over 2.3 million students.

 Finalists will be reviewed by the James Beard Foundation Scholarship Selection Committee, under the direction of JBF leadership.
 Recipients will be notified by the end of August.
-The deadline for submission is May 15, 2018.

 Getting Ready to Apply